amoe/figshare-uploader/doc/BUILD.md

 ## Building on Windows

 The build on Windows is rather elaborate.
-I've tested with VS19 (
+I've tested with VS19, the Community Edition version.
+Make sure that you have "Windows Universal C Runtime" installed.

 There are several steps: